BCGDV/lon-kinbal/readme.md

 **Verify deployment**
 1. Open API Gateway portal on AWS Console and confirm that the APIs have been deployed
 2. Explore a created API and copy it's endpoints.
 Poll the endpoints using Postman / Insomnia etc...

+### Application Load Balancer (ALB) Ingress Controller <a name="albdeployment"></a>
+**To deploy:**
+- run `sh ./bin/plugins/ALB-Ingress-Controller/deploy.sh`
+**Resources created:**
+- An AWS Application Load Balancer with the necessary rules and listeners pre-configured.
+- An ALB ingress controller that allows the Kubernetes cluster to interact with and control the ALB resource.

 ### Kong Gateway <a name="konggateway"></a>
 **To deploy:**